freckle/guides/haskell-style.md

   f x y = x * x + y * y

--- Good - use the same indentation for non-multi-line expressions to avoid -- having to change anythign if/when they grow more lines someBinding mx = f <$> mx <*> mx where f x y = x * x + y * y
+-- Good - use the same indentation for non-multi-line expressions to avoid -- having to change anything if/when they grow more lines someBinding mx = f <$> mx <*> mx where f x y = x * x + y * y